 Hydrochlorothiazide may raise the serum uric acid level due to reduced clearance of uric acid and may cause or exacerbate hyperuricemia and precipitate gout in susceptible patients.

-Thiazides decrease urinary calcium excretion and may cause mild elevation of serum calcium.
+Thiazides decrease urinary calcium excretion and may cause elevation of serum calcium.
 Avoid using Atacand HCT in patients with hypercalcemia.

 Systemic Lupus Erythematosus